diegobonato/NOI-Hackathon/README.md

 6. **API Requests:**
    - Sends relevant data, including parking arrival, driver exit, user profiling, and environmental information, to a specified API.

-## Notes
-- Ensure that all necessary dependencies and libraries are installed.
-- The script is designed for testing purposes and may require adjustments for a real-time environment.
-- The API endpoints are currently commented out and should be modified with the appropriate URLs in a production environment.
-- The initial run may take up to a minute to load dependencies.

-## Dependencies
-- Ensure that the following Python modules are installed:
-  - `CarDetection`
-  - `FaceRecognition`
-  - `PersonDetection`
-  - `PlateDetection`
-  - `Segmenter`
-- External dependencies may include image processing libraries and APIs for license plate recognition and facial recognition.